-Probability density p is simply the probability P of a variable existing between two values which bound an interval.
+Probability density p is simply the probability P of a variable existing between two values which bound an interval, divided by the width of the interval.
 A probability density function p(x) describes the probability density p as a function of the variable x.
-Note that we use the symbol p for probability density and P for probability.

-Look at a probability density function (pdf) below, which describes the probability density p as a function of the possible values of the mass m of an object.
+Note that we use the symbol p for probability density and p for probability.
+Look at the probability density function (pdf) below, which describes the probability density p as a function of the possible values of the mass p of an object.